 The Framework is particularly intended to provide guidance for structuring the learning content of cancer nursing programmes: it comprises eight modules which identify the fundamental knowledge and skills required for post-registration nurses working with people affected by cancer.

-Therefore, we ask the Government of [Insert country]
+Therefore, we would like to ask the Government of [Insert country]

 to promote the EONS Cancer Nursing Education Framework as a vital resource that must be used by all individuals and teams involved in the education, training and professional development of cancer nurses in our country and across Europe.